Inherited Foreign Accounts

 Common Reporting Requirements

-Since Michelle’s mother’s account exceeds $10,000, chances are she will be required to file the FBAR.
+Since Michele’s mother’s account exceeds $10,000, chances are she will be required to file the FBAR.
 The FBAR is the Report of Foreign Bank and Financial Account Form.
-The IRS has the authority to issue very stiff penalties against any individual who fails to properly disclose their foreign accounts in the annual FBAR Report.
+The IRS has the authority to issue stiff penalties against any individual who fails to properly disclose their foreign accounts in the annual FBAR Report.
 The FBAR is due at the same time that the tax return is due, but it is not filed with the tax return — it is submitted online directly to FinCEN.

 FATCA is the Foreign Account Tax Compliance Act.
 It is a relatively new law that somewhat mimics the FBAR, but is filed along with a person’s tax return and has much more intensive reporting.
-Unlike that FBAR which only requires the reporting of the accounts maximum balance during the tax year, FATCA requires an individual to disclose a history of the income generated from the FATCA assets within form 8938.
+Unlike the FBAR which only requires the reporting of the accounts maximum balance during the tax year, FATCA requires an individual to disclose a history of the income generated from the FATCA assets within Form 8938.
 Over the years, the form has expanded and the reporting requirements are more intense than for the FBAR.
-Also, since form 8938 is included directly on the tax return, it is very important to stay in compliance.
+Also, since Form 8938 is included directly on the tax return, it is very important to stay in compliance.

 Golding & Golding: About Our International Tax Law Firm